ipld/ipld/specs/codecs/dag-json/spec.md

 Data Model floats that do not have a fractional component should be encoded **with** a decimal point, and will therefore be distinguishable from an integer during round-trip.
 (Note that since JavaScript still cannot distinguish a float from an integer where the number has no fractional component, this rule will not impact JavaScript encoding or decoding).

+Floats in JSON can be encoded with the exponent notation, which makes it possible to represent the same number in two different ways.
+For content addressed data you may restrict it to the simple decimal notation.

 Contrary to popular belief, JSON as a format supports Big Integers.
 It's only JavaScript itself that has trouble with them.
 This means JS implementations of DAG-JSON can't use the native JSON parser and serializer if integers bigger than `2^53 - 1` need to be supported.

 `Infinity`, `NaN` and `-Infinity` are not natively supported by JSON and are not supported by the IPLD Data Model.